Couples Photo Session Tips

 -Do wear complimenting styles and colours.
-I don’t recommend matching outfits at all, but do find commonalities in your outfits to give the photos the same color palette and feel.
+I don’t recommend matching outfits at all, but do find commonalities in your outfits to give the photos the same color palette and feel, without clashing.
 On the day of your photo shoot, you should both look like you’re headed to the same place., his flipflops and tee aren’t going to be a coordinated look with your evening dress and heels.
 Wear clothes that are on the same level of dressiness or casualness.
 If you need any help, let me know!

 -Wardrobe changes are always welcome and will give you an alternative look for your photos.
 I always recommend having another change of clothing for both of you, tho it’s not a must either if you prefer not to.

 Comfort is Key

 -Make sure that your outfit is easy to move around in and fits you well.
 The better you feel in your clothes, the more relaxed and ‘yourself’ you will be during your shoot, which will result in you looking your best in your pictures.
 Having said that, don’t be afraid to go with a cute dress and heels (tho maybe keep the tall killer heels for another day if we’re doing outdoor shots!).

 Keep the Crinkles at Bay